 Ancestor Tracks is committed to becoming a one-stop resource for researchers of early Pennsylvania landowners.
 In addition to publishing our own books, we are posting images of 19th century maps and atlases that we personally took in the Library of Congress.
 Our goal is to post landowner maps, or links to other websites with landowner maps, for every county in the state.

 The state of Pennsylvania began platting the exact metes-and-bounds tracts of the earliest landowners, township-by-township, starting in 1907, but the Land Office only completed about 1/3 of the state before the project ended.
 Unfortunately, Pennsylvania did not plat the tracts of the earliest landowners of Northampton County.
 To date, the earliest landowners of about 1/3 of Northampton County have been mapped and published by two dedicated, hard-working individuals: Joel Hoffner has spent years researching numerous townships and is continuing to do so, and Marie Robinson has researched Lehigh Township.

 Joel Hoffner: Joel Hoffner has initiated an incredibly difficult project to map the first landowners of Northampton County townships.
 This requires him to consult warrants, surveys, and patents for each of the first landowners who received their land directly from the colony of Pennsylvania.
 He then maps each tract using DeedMapper software and other resources.
-At this point, he has produced three publications that he is allowing us at Ancestor Tracks to market as pdf downloads.
+At this point, he has completed four publications that he is allowing us at Ancestor Tracks to market as pdf downloads.
 Check this consolidated index to his chapters: Index to Completed Northampton County Indexes (free)

 (1) Early Landowners of Northampton County: Forks of the Delaware contains Joel’s research of each original tract of 7 townships (Forks, Palmer, Lower Nazareth, Bethlehem, Hanover, Allen, and East Allen Townships).